 Who Should Consider This Tour?

-This walking tour is ideal if you’re visiting Aberdeen for the first time and want a rundown.
-It’s perfect for history buffs, art lovers, or anyone wanting to understand the city’s roots and modern vibe without committing to longer or more expensive tours.
+This walking tour is ideal if you're visiting Aberdeen for the first time and want a rundown.
+It’s great for history buffs, art lovers, or anyone wanting to understand the city’s roots and modern vibe without committing to longer or more expensive tours.
 If you’re traveling with family or friends who enjoy storytelling and urban exploration, this could be a highlight.

 However, if you're seeking a more private or customized experience, or if you prefer to explore independently, this might not be your best fit.
 Also, since it’s a group tour, those who dislike walking or are less mobile might want to consider their comfort level.